Basel drum: Playing

-The drum is worn on a sling, which is carried over the right shoulder, down to the left hip.
+The drum is worn traditionally on a sling, which is carried over the right shoulder, down to the left hip.
 By mounting the drum on its hoop, it hangs down diagonally to the right, as seen by the drummer.
+Owing to the diagonal position of the drum, the traditional grip must be applied regardless of stick used.

-Owing to the diagonal position of the drum, the traditional grip must be applied.
+The Basel drum is configured into a marching snare drum, which is played by sticks and the common type used by Swiss fife and drum corps, or a marching single tenor drum played with the soft mallets or drum sticks.